AvaProtocol/OAK-docs/_docs/developer-guide-overview.md

 These triggers are based on inital conversations with potential partners.
 If you have suggestions for other potential triggers which have a strong value proposition to a project you're involved with, please reach out in our #parternships [Discord](https://discord.gg/7W9UDvsbwh) channel.

 ### Time
-Our time trigger allows you to schedule an action to occur during a specific minute.
-To clarify we will ensure your action is executed within the requested minute but cannot guarantee when in that minute it will execute.
-In order to use this trigger you will need to provide a timestamp that is at least one minute in the future.
+Our time trigger allows you to schedule an action to occur during a specific hour.
+To clarify we will ensure your action is executed within the requested hour but cannot guarantee when in that hour it will execute.
+In order to use this trigger you will need to provide a timestamp that is at least one hour in the future.

 The following features are available for time-based triggers:

-- Support scheduling for an hour
+- Support scheduling for an minute
 - Support scheduling for a day
 - Support scheduling recurring actions